jamesmh/csharp-linq-vs-enumerator-benchmark/README.md

 The first one will iterate two times (Select and Where) over two items in the collection.
 So, 2 * 2 = 4 iterations.

 The second one will iterate 2 times (Select and Where) per collection (each having one value).
-So, for two collections having one value each, thats 2 * 2 = 4 iterations.
+So, for two collections having one value each, that's 2 * 2 = 4 iterations.

 But, that's not __really__ correct: